Improving Information from Manipulable Data: Introduction

 There are many settings in economics in which a designer commits to making ex-post suboptimal allocations in order to improve ex-ante incentives on some dimension.
 Our specific interest in this paper is in a canonical problem of matching allocations to unobservables in the presence of strategic manipulation.
 In this context, we study a simple model in which there is a benefit of committing to distortions in order to improve the ex-ante accuracy of the allocations.

-Building on intuitions from \citet{prendergast1996favoritism}, \citet{FV00}, and \citet{BT06}, \cite{FK19} elucidate general conditions under which an agent's action becomes less informative to an observer when the agent has stronger incentives to manipulate.
-None of these papers model the allocation-accuracy problem we study here; the latter three papers do not study commitment either.
-Notwithstanding, our designer faces the following tradeoff suggested by the intuitions in those papers: making allocations more responsive to an agent's data amplifies the agent's manipulation, which makes the data less informative, reducing the optimal responsiveness for allocation accuracy.
+Building on the ``linear-quadratic-normal'' signaling games of \citet{FV00} and \citet{BT06}, \citet{FK19} elucidate general conditions under which an agent's action becomes less informative to an observer when the agent has stronger incentives to manipulate. \citet{FK19} model an observer in reduced form: the agent's payoff is assumed to depend directly on the observer's belief.
+In the current paper, we introduce an explicit accuracy objective for the observer/designer.
+This allows us to consider commitment power for the designer.
+We compare the commitment optimum with the fixed point, where fixed points correspond to equilibria in the aforementioned signaling-game papers.
+The key tradeoff our designer faces is suggested by those papers, and also by \citet{prendergast1996favoritism}: making allocations more responsive to an agent's data amplifies the agent's manipulation, which makes the data less informative.